 Don’t forget to check the reputation on the web reading testimonials and reviews by previous customers.

-3. How Much Does It Cost to Hire Someone to Build a Website?
+3. How Much Does It Cost?

 It is high time we got to numbers and figures.
 The first and foremost thing you need to figure out is whether you pay a fixed fee or an hourly rate.
 Both types of payments feature some hits and misses.
 We offer a simple way to make up your mind on the best-matching structure: